StarfishWP/starfish-reviews-lite/readme.txt

 _Starfish Reviews Lite_ by [Starfish WP Plugins](https://starfishwp.com) enables reputation management campaigns on your WordPress website.
 Encourage positive, 5-star ratings and reviews while capturing negative reviews for internal improvement.

 Send the Starfish "funnel" URL to your customers, users, followers, audience, etc and ask for feedback.
 The Starfish Reviews "funnel" will ask users how they feel about your site.
 If they like it, they'll be sent to whatever URL you set in the settings.
 This should be a link to the reviews section of wherever you want to get 5-star reviews.
-It could be your Google My Business listing, Facebook Page, Yelp, or even a podcast on iTunes, digital product on an online marketplace, or book on Amazon.
+It could be your Google My Business listing, Facebook Page, Yelp listing, TripAdvisor page, podcast on iTunes, a digital product on an online marketplace, or a book on Amazon.
 Get 5-star reviews at any of those locations and many more!
 Anywhere that takes online reviews.

 If people are not so happy with your product, service, media, etc, they'll be asked to provide feedback directly to you.
 This helps offset people's natural tendancy to only post reviews when they're upset, or when they've totally misunderstood the purpose of the review.
-You'll still learn what you can do to improve, but it won't be published permanently, for the whole world to see.
+You'll still learn what you can do to improve, but it won't be published permanently for the whole world to see.

 = Want More Control & Features? =

-If you like this plugin but want to customize the funnel more, create multiple funnels, see the results, view analytics, remove Starfish branding, manage feedback, get priority support, help determine the future features, and new features added regularly, check out [Starfish Reviews Pro](https://starfishwp.com/reviews/) editions.
+If you like this plugin but want to customize the funnel more, create multiple funnels, auto forward to the review destination, see the results, view analytics, manage feedback, get priority support, help determine the future features, and have new features added regularly, check out [Starfish Reviews Pro](https://starfishwp.com/reviews/) editions.

 == Installation ==